rinigus/pure-maps/routers/README.md

 dictionaries with the keys `x`, `y` (coordinates), and optional `text` (can be used by router to describe location).
 If returning multiple alternative routes for the user to choose from, the return value should be a list of dictionaries of route properties.
-Note that while you handle the return value yourself in router specific QML, rerouting doesn't go through that same interactive code and requires a return value consistent with other routers.

 ```python
 {